cyber-star3000/Marketing-for-Engineers/README.md

 * [Streak for Gmail](https://www.streak.com/) for scheduling emails to be sent later and managing your connections.
 With this tool, you can also see who has opened your email :wink:
 * [GMass](https://www.gmass.co/) for cold mass emailing.
 You can use GMass for free to send 50 emails per day.
 * [Time Converter](http://www.worldtimebuddy.com/) will help you to schedule cold emails considering different time zones.
+* [Aeroleads](https://aeroleads.com/) for finding verified emails of prospects through multiple data sites.
+Pricing starts at $49/mo but you get free credits to test it before spending money.

 ## :bowtie: Building Partnerships